 I have presented/contributed to, more than 500 lectures and publications as an expert in International Humanitarian Law concerning the military aspects of Cultural Property Protection.
-I have been Vice President of the Austrian Society for the Protection of Cultural Heritage since 2003; was President of the Association of National Committees of the Blue Shield (ANCBS – 2008-2016); and am currently Interim President of the Blue Shield.
+I have been Vice President of the Austrian Society for the Protection of Cultural Heritage since 2003; President of the Association of National Committees of the Blue Shield (ANCBS – 2008-2016); and Interim President of the Blue Shield (International).
+I have been President of Blue Shield International since my re-election in 2017.
 Since 2010 I have been Chairman of the Advisory Board of the Competence Center for Cultural heritage and Cultural Property Protection at the University of Vienna, and since 2012 a member of the Editorial Board of the Series Heritage and Identity (Brill).
 In 2012, with Dr. Joris Kila, I was presented with the annual Award of the Association for Research into Crime against Art, for Blue Shield work in Egypt and Libya.

 Peter Stone is the UNESCO Chair in Cultural Property Protection and Peace at Newcastle University, UK.
 He is Vice President of Blue Shield International and Chair of the UK Committee of the Blue Shield.
 He was previously Head of the School of Arts and Cultures at Newcastle.
 Before joining Newcastle he had worked for English Heritage, as a field archaeologist, and history teacher.